 Read our full Fitbit Luxe review

 The Fitbit Charge 5 takes the best features from all of the company's other devices and rolls them into one sporty package.
-You get on-board GPS for tracking runs, walks and bike rides without carrying your phone; an EDA (electrodermal activity) sensor to measure changes in stress levels, an ECG app, and a bright AMOLED display that makes it a pleasure to use.
+You get onboard GPS for tracking runs, walks and bike rides without carrying your phone; an EDA (electrodermal activity) sensor to measure changes in stress levels, an ECG app, and (like the Fitbit Luxe) a bright AMOLED display that makes it a pleasure to use.

-The Charge 5 is a fitness tracker built for people who are starting to take their workouts seriously, but aren't yet prepared to invest in a dedicated running watch or swimming watch.
+The Charge 5 is a fitness tracker built for people who are starting to take their workouts seriously but aren't ready to invest in a dedicated running watch or swimming watch.
 There's a great range of workout tracking modes (you can select your five favorites for quick access), and heart rate monitoring is particularly accurate.
 In our tests, it was as responsive as a premium sports watch.

 Read our full Fitbit Charge 5 review

-The Charge 4 has now been superseded by the Charge 5, but is still a solid choicem particularly for runners on a budget.
-It looks smart enough for everyday wear, but has all the features you need for tracking workouts too, including on-board GPS.
+The Charge 4 has now been superseded by the Charge 5 but is still a solid choice, particularly for runners on a budget.
+It looks smart enough for everyday wear but has all the features you need for tracking workouts, too, including onboard GPS.
 This is much more accurate than connected GPS (which piggybacks on your phone), and means you can leave your handset at home if you like.

-The Fitbit Charge 4 is very reasonably priced too, and can often be found very cheaply on Amazon.
-There's no color screen, but this is a superb fitness tracker that has the features that really count.
+During testing, we found the Fitbit Charge 4's interface to be superb, providing just enough information to be useful without feeling cluttered.
+It's very reasonably priced too, and can often be found very cheaply on Amazon.
+There's no color screen, but this is an excellent fitness tracker that has features that really count.